Is It Wrong to Be Proud?

 People suffering from an overdose of arrogant pride are like those grade-school jokesters that had a desperate need to be noticed.
 The arrogantly proud don’t care if God wants them to be humble, and they don’t care that they can cause hurt feelings or incite bitterness in others when they assert their superiority over others, at any cost.
 None of this matters because of the need these people have to be “superior.”

 Perhaps what is really going on is that, deep inside, they feel a lack of self-worth for some reason, and the need to have worth and value comes out as a cry for an inordinate amount of attention.

-Jonathan Edwards wrote: “Pride is a person having too high an opinion of himself.
+Eighteenth century theologian, Jonathan Edwards (1703-1758) wrote: “Pride is a person having too high an opinion of himself.
 Pride is the first sin that ever entered into the universe, and the last sin that is rooted out.
 Pride is the worst sin.
 It is the most secret of all sins.
 There is no other matter in which the heart is more deceitful and unsearchable.
 Alas, how much pride the best have in their hearts!
 Pride is God’s most stubborn enemy.”

 I believe the arrogantly proud have chosen not to fight "God's most stubborn enemy."
 They have an “unmet” spiritual need to feel special.
 But because they don’t really know God, they don’t know how to obtain this feeling without placing themselves, along with their talents and abilities, above those of other people—in their own mind.